MaineSkyPixels/Metainfo-Mapper/README.md

+### License

+This project is licensed under the **PolyForm Noncommercial License 1.0.0**.
+You are free to use and modify the code for personal, educational, or non-commercial projects.

+**Commercial use, resale, or hosting this app behind a paywall requires explicit written permission from Maine Sky Pixels LLC.**

+➡️ See the [LICENSE](./LICENSE) file for details.

 # Metainfo Mapper

 A privacy-first, client-side web application for visualizing drone imagery GPS metadata while keeping every photo on the client device.
 Built by Maine Sky Pixels LLC for drone pilots and aerial photographers.